joshuapalicka/joshuapalicka.github.io/anomaly-detection.md

 I gained a deeper understanding of machine learning models and how to evaluate them effectively, using multiple metrics.
 I also learned about network traffic data, and how to incorporate such data into ML models.

+Our paper was published by IEEE and presented at IEEE CCWC 2024. <a href="https://ieeexplore.ieee.org/abstract/document/10427699">Link here</a>>

 <br><br>

 <figure>